UselessPickles/ts-enum-util/README.md

 You likely won't ever directly reference the `EnumWrapper` class because it's much more convenient to use the [$enum](#enum) function to obtain a reference to an `EnumWrapper` instance.

 ### Specific Typing
 The various methods of `ts-enum-util` are generic and overloaded to ensure that params and results are as specifically-typed as possible.
+This is acheived through generics, type inference, and overloading of the `$enum` function signature that is used to obtain an `EnumWrapper` instance for a particular enum.

 For example, when obtaining a key or keys from an `EnumWrapper`, the data type will be a string literal union containing only the specific key names that exist in the enum.